MCP Integration

 • Claude Desktop installed

-• For Pro: the route6me/netid container running.
-For Lite: nothing else — it's serverless.
+• For the container method: route6me/netid:1.2.4 running.
+For serverless: nothing else.

 Config file location: